 - If time allows, refrigerate the mixture for a minimum of four hours (or as long as a few days).

-- Remove from refrigerator and slice the mixture like a cake into eight equal portions (or 6, if you want the burgers to be larger).
+- Remove from refrigerator and press the mixture down to form a flat surface, then slice the mixture like a cake into eight equal portions.

-- Form the mixture into 6 or 8 patties and place on a parchment covered baking sheet.
+- Form the mixture into 8 patties and place on a parchment covered baking sheet.

 - Bake at 350 degrees for 30 minutes, flipping over halfway through.